 - (a) To renew a certification, a process server must timely submit to the Commission a renewal application, including a current criminal history statement and all applicable fees, and complete the continuing education requirements in Rules 4.1-4.3 and 8.5. - (b) The renewal application and all applicable fees are due 45 days prior to the expiration of the certification.
 An application is timely if it is postmarked on or before the due date.
-Failure to complete a renewal application at least 45 days prior to expiration may result in a lapse of certification. - (c) A certified process server who applies to renew an existing certification between September 1, 2014 and August 31, 2017 must provide the

-Commission with his or her Texas and national criminal history records by having his or her fingerprints submitted according to directions published on the Commission's website.
+Failure to complete a renewal application at least 45 days prior to expiration may result in a lapse of certification. - (c) A certified process server whose certification expires between September 1, 2014 and August 31, 2017 must, before renewing the certification, provide the Commission with his or her Texas and national criminal history records by having his or her fingerprints submitted according to directions published on the Commission's website.
 The Texas and national criminal history searches must be conducted no earlier than 90 days preceding the date the renewal application is submitted.

-After notice and hearing under Rule 5.10, the Commission may revoke, suspend, or refuse to renew any certification issued under Rule 8.2, issue a letter of reprimand to a certified process server, or impose an administrative penalty on a certified process server, for:
+After notice and hearing under Rule 5.10, the Commission may revoke, suspend, or refuse to renew any certification issued under Rule 8.2; issue a letter of reprimand to a certified process server; or impose an administrative penalty on a certified process server for:

-- (a) Conviction of a felony offense or of a misdemeanor offense involving moral turpitude, as determined using Rule 3.5; or - (b) Other good cause as determined by the Commission.
+- (a) conviction of a felony offense or of a misdemeanor offense involving moral turpitude, as determined using Rule 3.5; or - (b) other good cause as determined by the Commission.

 - (a) To renew certification, a certified process server must establish that all required continuing education has been completed.
 Rules 4.1-4.3 supplement this rule and establish additional requirements for continuing education. - (b) A certified process server must complete at least 12 hours of approved continuing education during the process server's three-year certification period.
-For process servers who are already certified on the effective date of these rules, the three-year requirement begins with the process server's next three-year certification period. - (c) If a certified process server is unable to establish completion of the required continuing education, the process server's certification may be renewed on the condition that the process server complete additional continuing education, which may exceed four hours per year, as required by the Director or the Director's designee. - (d) A continuing education activity for a certified process server must be an organized program of learning dealing with matters that are directly related to service of process.
+For process servers who are already certified on the effective date of these rules, the three-year requirement begins with the process server's next three-year certification period. - (c) A continuing education activity for a certified process server must be an organized program of learning dealing with matters that are directly related to service of process.
 A continuing education activity should increase participants' understanding of the Texas judicial system, the responsibilities of a certified process server, and the certified process server's impact on the judicial process and the public.